 - Negative cycle cost detection problem.
 Henry Tam and Dennis Wong.
 B.Sc.
 FYP report, Department of Computer Science, The Chinese University of Hong Kong, 2005.

-- WAuth: Handwriting-Based Socially-Inclusive Authentication.
+- HWAuth: Handwriting-Based Socially-Inclusive Authentication.
 Joon Han, Dennis Wong and Byungkon Kang.
-In ACM SIGGRAPH Asia 2021 Posters (To appear).
+In ACM SIGGRAPH Asia 2021 Posters, 2021.

 - Powering Financial Literacy through Blockchain and Gamification – How digital transformation impacts Fintech Education.
 Peter Yau and Dennis Wong.
 In Proceedings of the 2021 Future Technologies Conference, 2021 (To appear).